 Even with perceived harms, those who calls themselves a believer must ask whether or not this is a fight they are actually instructed to take on and, like abortion, any serious attempt at determining the answer to this will end in a profoundly loud NO!

 The Bible DOES indeed discuss homosexuality, it NEVER discusses the marriage of homosexuals.

 Once again, it’s unfortunate for the believer that the Bible says the same thing about homosexuality that it does about polyester blends and putting cheese on your burger: It’s against the Law, corrupts you, and makes you unclean.
-Still, Christians persist on attempting to outlaw unions between two homosexuals, but not meat and cheese, or cotton and polyester.
+Still, Christians persist on attempting to outlaw unions between two homosexuals, but not McDonalds, or cotton and polyester blends.